-What Is IOTA?
-How to Buy or Invest in IOTA?
+What is IOTA?
+How to Buy IOTA in 2021

 IOTA is a recognized network and cryptocurrency project based on DAG technology and that aims to be the bridge that unites all the IoT devices in the world under a high speed, scalability and security network.
 Listed on almost every big cryptocurrency exchange out there, its IOTA token is being traded throughout the entire crypto community around the world.
 That being said, what is IOTA and how does it work exactly?

 What is IOTA?

-The IOTA protocol and its cryptocurrency are one of the projects that seek to bring DLT technology to a totally new field: the Internet of Things (IoT).
+The IOTA protocol and its cryptocurrency are some of the projects that seek to bring DLT technology to a totally new field: the Internet of Things (IoT).
 To achieve this, IOTA has developed a unique technology that seeks to develop the full DLT potential for these devices that little by little begin to have greater relevance in our daily lives.

 So we have IOTA, it is a DLT protocol that, together with a cryptocurrency, seeks to develop highly scalable solutions that allow IoT devices to be interconnected in a secure and decentralized network.

 Of course, this vision does not give up other utilities of cryptocurrencies, such as financial transactions, but its focus is more focused on other things.

 IOTA is highly unique in how it works and is often referred to as the “third generation” of cryptocurrencies.
 Where most cryptocurrencies are based on a blockchain, IOTA works on a tangle.

 - No fees.